maksik997/PictureComparerFX/README.md

 - **Comparer** - Scans folders to identify duplicate images and allows you to either delete or move them based on your preferences.
 - **Image Viewer** - Open and view selected images directly in your system's default viewer.
 - **Batch Renaming** - Rename selected images according to a customizable naming pattern.
-- **Bulk Deletion** - Permanently deleted selected images from you disk with ease.
+- **Bulk Deletion** - Permanently delete selected images from you disk with ease.
 - **Customizable Duplicate Search** - This application offers flexible options for duplicate detection.
 Users can:
   - Enable or disable specific search algorithms to tailor the detection process.
   - Activate recursive scanning to search for duplicates across multiple directories and subfolders.